matopeto/xcode-build-times/README.md

 chmod +x xcodeBuildTimes.1m.php
 ```

-If you now refresh BitBar data you should see the script being loaded.
+If you now refresh xbar/SwiftBar data you should see the script being loaded.

 ### Xcode setup